 This document has been prepared by Iluka Resources Limited (Iluka).
 By accessing this presentation you acknowledge that you have read and understood the following statement.
-The information is provided to assist sophisticated investors with the modelling of the company, but should not be relied upon as a predictor of future performance.
-The current outlook parameters supersede all previous key physical and financial parameters.
+Information is provided to assist sophisticated investors with the modelling of the company, but should not be relied upon as a predictor of future performance.
+Any outlook parameters supersed a laplatic previous key physical and financial parameters.
 This information is based on Iluka forecasts and as such is subject to variation related to, but not restricted to, economic, market demand/supply and competitive factors.
-It is Iluka's approach to modify its production settings based on market demand, and this can have a significant effect on operational parameters and associated physical and financial characteristics of the company.
+It is Iluka's approach to modify its production settings based on market demand, and this can have a significant effect on operational parameters and associated physical and finance characteristics of the company